codedthrillers/volume1/0101theExtension.md

 }
 ```

-Because the new and shiny extension method was generic, there were cases when it needed to do logic dependent of the type T, and who else knew better how to deal with T than the ModelBuilder itself.
+Because the new and shiny extension method was generic, there were cases when it needed to do logic dependent of the type T, and who else knew better how to deal with T than the ModelBuilder itself?

 So, the following things happened: